dTelecom/server-sdk-js/README.md

 ## Webhooks

 The JS SDK also provides helper functions to decode and verify webhook callbacks.
 While verification is optional, it ensures the authenticity of the message.
-See [webhooks guide](https://docs.livekit.io/guides/webhooks) for details.

 Check out [example projects](examples) for full examples of webhooks integration.